The Manage Database Fields Interface

 - Validation Message – provides the custom message that is shown if the field does not validate.
 If this is blank, a generic message will be shown.

 - Default Value – if the field is supposed to be pre-set with a value, set that here.
-If the field is one that has options, this should be the option value, not the value title.

 - Help Text – when used in a form, this is text that is shown next to the field to provide user help specifically for that field.